NVIDIA/spark-rapids/docs/dev/shims.md

 This has two pre-requisites:
 1. The .class file with the bytecode is bitwise-identical among the currently supported Spark versions.
 To verify this you can inspect the dist jar and check if the class file is under `spark3xx-common` jar entry.
-If this is not case the code should be refactored until all discrepancies are shimmed away.
+If this is not the case then code should be refactored until all discrepancies are shimmed away.
 1. The transitive closure of the classes compile-time-referenced by `A` should have the property above.